karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 git submodule add https://github.com/panr/hugo-theme-hello-friend.git themes/hello-friend
 ```

-If you want you can see how your website currently looks by typing:
+You can see how your website currently looks by typing:

 ```bash
 hugo server -D